 Periodic interest rate = Daily interest rate × Number of days in a billing period

 Periodic interest rate = 0.0548% × 30 = 1.643%

 Since people’s credit card balances tend to fluctuate day-to-day, credit card companies calculate how much interest someone owes based on their average daily balance carried over the length of each monthly statement period.

 To calculate the average daily balance, you’ll need to add up your balance for each day and divide that by the number of days in the billing period (almost always 30 days).

 Average daily balance = (Day 1 Balance + Day 2 Balance + Day 3 Balance + Day 4 Balance etc.) ÷ Number of days in the billing cycle

 In this example:

 Average daily balance = ($1,000 + $1,000 + $1,500 + $1,500 etc.) ÷ 30 = $1,466.67

 Step 4: Calculate the monthly interest payment

-This is the most straightforward part of the calculation and involves multiplying the average daily balance from Step 1 by the periodic interest rate from Step 3.
+This is the most straightforward part of the calculation and involves multiplying the periodic interest rate from Step 2 by the average daily balance from Step 3.